Karim Bridji

-Karim Bridji (born 16 August 1981) is an Algerian former professional footballer.
+Karim Bridji (born 16 August 1981) is an Algerian retired footballer.
 He played as a midfielder.
+After retiring Bridji worked for the Ajax academy in Sharjah, UAE.

 Club career

 Bridji started his playing career at the Ajax Amsterdam Academy where he was captain of the team.
 He played one season with the senior squad before leaving to join Belgian giants RSC Anderlecht.
 After spending another season on the bench without any playing time, he joined another Jupiler League squad, KSC Aalst, where he featured 15 times and scored 2 goals.
 The following season, he returned to his native Netherlands to join FC Volendam who were playing in the second division, helping them win promotion to the Eredivisie, making 21 appearances and scoring 1 goal along the way.
 He played two more seasons with FC Volendam before joining another Dutch team, Helmond Sport.
 He would have a breakout year with them, making 38 appearances and scoring 12 goals.
 His performance earned him a contract with Eredivisie side Heracles Almelo, for which he played three seasons before he was released because of injuries in the summer of 2009.
 In September 2010, Bridji found a new club in RKC.
 Again due to injuries he only played 12 matches in two seasons, after being released in the summer of 2012.
 In January 2013, Bridji signed a contract until the end of the season with his former team Helmond Sport, which currently plays in the Dutch Eerste Divisie.
 On 24 April 2014 it was announced that Bridji would join newly promoted Ajax Zaterdag, the amateur team of AFC Ajax, in the Topklasse.
 The third tier of professional football in the Netherlands.